i

 In September 2023, sixteen human rights organisations sent a letter to the Administrative Council of the City of Geneva requesting them to positively consider the installation of a statue paying tribute to Cao Shunli, marking the ten-year anniversary of her death.

-This statue would honour not only the tireless work of Cao Shunli, but also of all human rights defenders who believe in and engage with the Geneva-based UN human rights mechanisms , despite the grave risks they may face.
+This statue honours not only the tireless work of Cao Shunli, but also of all human rights defenders who believe in and engage with the Geneva-based UN human rights mechanisms , despite the grave risks they may face.
 Geneva has earned its reputation as a human rights and diplomacy centre, serving as a beacon of hope for thousands who seek justice and respect for their fundamental rights by reaching out to the Geneva-based United Nations human rights system.
 By installing such a statue, the City of Geneva would demonstrate international solidarity with human rights defenders at a time when they are jailed and disappeared for their beliefs in a more equal, just, and rights-respecting world.
 It will build up their resilience and amplify their voices and work– which is often unnoticed or suppressed.

 On 16 April 2024, ISHR delivered more than 1000 signatures gathered online and in person calling on Geneva authorities to accept that the bust be made into a permanent memorial.